The 20 Best Paramyotonia Congenita Doctors Near Me in Maryland, US

 English

 Brad Cooper is a primary care provider, practicing in Family Medicine in Thurmont, Maryland.
 Dr. Cooper is rated as an Experienced provider by MediFind in the treatment of Paramyotonia Congenita.
-His top areas of expertise are Becker Muscular Dystrophy, Benign Autosomal Dominant Myopathy, Tubular Aggregate Myopathy, and Congenital Fiber-Type Disproportion.
+He is also highly rated in 18 other conditions, according to our data.
+His clinical expertise encompasses Becker Muscular Dystrophy, Benign Autosomal Dominant Myopathy, Congenital Muscular Dystrophy Type 1A, and Rigid Spine Syndrome.

 Experienced in Paramyotonia Congenita